Tiffilore/Monkey_Business/README.md

 The command `trace` now provides possibilities for displaying environments

-- for each evaluation step, it displays a short name - e.g. `e0` - of the environment used in the this step.
+- for each evaluation step, it displays a short name - e.g. `e0` - of the environment used in this step.
 - if the user hits `e`, it displays the current state of this environment.
 - if the the current environment changes, this is indicated by printing the environment in red.
   - changes can either be: